BECOME A BARNSTORMERS HOST FAMILY

 2. Information sheets will be accepted anytime.
 After receiving your information sheet a Barnstormers representative will contact you to set-up a phone interview.

-3. Women and friends are not permitted to spend the night unless the host has given the player permission.
+3. Friends are not permitted to spend the night unless the host has given the player permission.
 If the player’s family comes to visit, you may choose to offer your home to them, but don’t be offended if they choose not to stay with you.

 4. If there are house rules your player should know about, please include them in the information sheet.
 If you have children and the house rules will be different for the player, please discuss this with your family and the player.